Find out about the different fee payment options available.

-- Make initial payment at enrolment, and then pay the balance within two weeks;
+- Make an initial payment of £100, and then pay the balance within two weeks

-- Make initial payment at enrolment, then pay remaining balance by direct debit instalments.
-(Failure to meet a direct debit instalment will result in the full balance of fees becoming due immediately);
+Failure to meet a direct debit instalment will result in the full balance of fees becoming due immediately.

 Instalment payments are as follows: